Tuzla: Miscellaneous

 On 1 September 2007, 6,980 couples kissed for 10 seconds in Tuzla, erasing the previous Guinness World kissing Records of the Philippines and Hungary (for synchronised osculation in 2004 with 5,327 Filipino couples, overtaken by Hungary in 2005 with 5,875 couples; Filipinos came back in February 2010 with 6,124 couples but the Hungarians responded in June 2010 with 6,613 couples).
 The record now awaits official certification.

 On 26 September 2008, Tuzla began offering free wireless internet access in the city center.

-On 7 May 2010, Tuzla tried to break the World Record for the world's largest mass waltz dance.
+On 7 May 2010, Tuzla attempted to break the world record for the world's largest mass waltz dance.
 It is estimated that over 1,521 couples danced together on the main city square.

 Transport

 Tuzla has an international airport located at Dubrave (IATA code: TZL), and an effective and well-developed public bus network.
-There are plans to introduce a trolleybus network in the city soon.
+There are plans to introduce a trolleybus network in the city.

 The airport was opened and obtained ICAO certificate for civilian Air traffic in 2008.
 The airport had comprised a portion of "Eagle Base", an American military base that has been home to NATO troops serving in SFOR, Bosnia's stabilization force.
 Nowadays former Eagle Base become home of Bosnian Military Forces.
 In 2013. the airport became a base for Wizz Air.
 Tuzla International Airport nowadays has connection to 17+ European cities and expanding.
-More than 300000 passengers have been traveled via Tuzla International Airport in 2016.In 2017 Tuzla International Airport broke its own record for most passengers in one year with 535.596 passengers.
-While in 2018 that number again rose up to 584.471.
+More than 300,000 passengers have traveled via Tuzla International Airport in 2016.
+In 2017 the airport broke its own record for most passengers in one year with 535,596 passengers, and in 2018 that number rose up to 584.471.

-Tuzla has a railway station that has passenger services to Doboj, from where trains run to Sarajevo, Zagreb, and Belgrade.
-The services to Brčko were discontinued in 2012.
+Tuzla has a railway station that has passenger services to Doboj, from where trains ran to Sarajevo, Zagreb, Belgrade and Brčko.
+The services to Brčko were cancelled in 2012, on the other lines in 2019.
 Tuzla is well connected with other major cities in Bosnia and Herzegovina and even with some European cities via its bus connections.
 Bus and taxi traffic is very well organised in Tuzla and is affordable to its citizens.
 Bus stations were built in 1970 and completely renovated and modernized in 2017.

 Education

-Tuzla is home to the University of Tuzla, with 16,500 students, and also the American University in Bosnia and Herzegovina.
+Tuzla is home to the public University of Tuzla, with 16,500 students, and also private FINra University, IPI Academy and Empirica faculty.